 When to see a doctor

-With Bell's palsy, the nerve that controls your facial muscles, which passes through a narrow corridor of bone on its way to your face, becomes inflamed and swollen — usually from a viral infection.
+With Bell's palsy, the nerve that controls your facial muscles, which passes through a narrow corridor of bone on its way to your face, becomes inflamed and swollen — usually related to a viral infection.
 Besides facial muscles, the nerve affects tears, saliva, taste and a small bone in the middle of your ear.

 Bell's palsy occurs more often in people who: